Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Analytic extensions of catenoids in

 and $\tilde f_{\op{LE}}(\mc X_{\op{LE}})= f_{\op{LE}}(\R^2)\cup \mc L$.
 In particular, $\tilde f_{\op{LE}}$ is an analytic extension of $f_{\op{LE}}$.
 Since

-is an immersion, $\tilde f_{\op{LE}}$ is a real analytic DC-immersion.
-Moreover, by Proposition \ref{prop:AB-1}, it is a real analytic space-like CMC-1 DC-immersion giving an analytic extension of $f_{\op{LE}}$.
-The image of $\tilde f_{\op{LE}}$ can be expressed as the intersection of $S^3_1$ and the graph
+is an immersion, $\tilde f_{\op{LE}}$ is a real analytic $\op{DC}$-immersion.
+Moreover, by Proposition \ref{prop:AB-1}, it is a real analytic space-like CMC-1 $\op{DC}$-immersion giving an analytic extension of $f_{\op{LE}}$.
+The image of $\tilde f_{\op{LE}}$ can be expressed as the intersection of $S^3_1$ and the graph of

 By Proposition \ref{prop:first}, we obtain the following: